ALOKmoy-30/ALOKmoy-30/README.md

 # Hi there 👋 I'm Alokmoy Chakraborty

-I'm a Second-Year **Electronics & Communication Engineering (ECE)** student and an aspiring **MLOps Engineer** — passionate about building and deploying intelligent machine learning systems that bridge the gap between AI research and real-world production.
+I'm a Third-Year **Electronics & Communication Engineering (ECE)** student and an aspiring **ML Engineer** — passionate about building and deploying intelligent machine learning systems that bridge the gap between AI research and real-world production.

 ---